arttu-ekholm/healthmeter-ios/README.md

 ## External dependencies

-This project uses [CocoaPods](https://cocoapods.org) as external dependency manager.
-At the moment, the only dependency is [SwiftLint](https://github.com/realm/SwiftLint), which only helps to write well-formatted code.
+External dependencies are managed by Swift packages.

 ## App Store

-This project is also available in the App Store as [Restful - Heart rate monitor](https://apps.apple.com/fi/app/restful-heart-rate-monitor/id1610317388?l=en).
+The app is available for free in the App Store as [Restful - Heart rate monitor](https://apps.apple.com/fi/app/restful-heart-rate-monitor/id1610317388?l=en).